Find-A-Can/Find-A-Can/Documents/Developer Documentation.md

 Use the command `gradle test` at the top level directory to run the tests for both the frontend and backend

 # How to Add New Tests
-When naming test files, name it after the file you are testing such as `filename.test.js` in the `FACBackend/test` folder.
+When naming test files, name it after the file you are testing such as `filename.test.js` in the `FACBackend/test` or `FACReact/__tests__/` folder.
 Each test must pass our jest rules that is described in our `.eslintrc.json` in order to be qualified as a valid test and won't compile if violated.

 # How to Build a Release of the Software